 If parks could talk, Victoria Park Barrambin would be able to spin a thousand yarns!
 Spend the morning in Brisbane’s green heart and discover the fascinating layers of this ancient parkland, from its profound First Nations connections to its diverse uses and transformations since European settlement.
-This tour offers a compelling look at the evolution of Brisbane’s largest inner-city parkland.
+This tour offered a compelling look at the evolution of Brisbane’s largest inner-city parkland.

-Highlights include:
+Highlights included:

 • First Nations History of Barrambin: Explore the traditional importance of the area as a campground, meeting ground, and place of ceremony, including the cultural significance of the sacred waterhole at York’s Hollow.
 Understand the period of both connection and conflict post-European settlement.